Maine Roads to Quality – Professional Development Network (PDN)

 - Providing access to specialists, including inclusion facilitators and early childhood mental health consultants with the eventual goal of providing universal access to all early childhood programs in the State.

-- Establishing an Inclusion Warm Line service; telephonic and email access to professionals for advice, problem solving and help locating resources.
-View the Inclusion Warm Line brochure (PDF) here.
+- Establishing a Warm Line service; telephonic and email access to professionals for advice, problem solving and help locating resources.

 - Delivering on-site consultation.